adir-vrd/ampatio/README.md

 Importent! this module/liberary can only be run only as root user! since linux /dev/mem can be only accessd and manipulated as root only.

+To get more info of your soc memory address look at /sys/devices/platform/soc or /proc/iomem

 ## 2-Do